The Great Outdoors

 Bald Head Island is nationally recognized for its sea turtle nesting activity.
 The abundance of sea turtle nests have led visitors to use the phrase, “I’m on Turtle Time”, which represents the care free (and car free) feeling of being on Bald Head Island.
 The Bald Head Island Conservancy provides a Turtle Walk program with the chance to see baby sea turtles emerge from the nest.

 Bald Head Island is a great place to kayak, whether it’s for the first time or you’ve been coming for years.
 The creeks are a great place to fish and catch a glimpse of the native birds and a kayak is the best way to maneuver through the winding passages.
 East Beach Surf Shop can give you tips on where to go, they run tours, and have kayaks for rent.

 Whether you want to learn to sail or think you could teach the instructors a thing or two, East Beach Surf Shop has it all.
 You can wind through the creeks, while learning to sail one of the smaller sailboats.
 Or charter one of the large single-hull or catamarans and hit the ocean where you can take a leisurely cruise or receive your sailing certification.

 One Fish, Two Fish

 Here on Bald Head you’re likely to catch way more than one fish.
 The creeks are a great place to catch a red drum or go crabbing.
 Or feel free to set up a beach chair and see what you’ll catch in the surf.
 You could even catch the big one if you go offshore a bit.
-The Bald Head Island Conservancy and the Sail Shop offer guidance and excursions, so you’ll be reeling in fish after fish and making memories doing it.
+The Bald Head Island Conservancy and the East Beach Surf Shop offer guidance and excursions, so you’ll be reeling in fish after fish and making memories doing it.